qianmx/Building-Web-Servers-using-Flask/README.md

 * input stock ticker number, e.g. AAPL, TSLA
 * web scraping corresponding ticker data from Yahoo Finance.
 * redirect and display the ticker stock history data in a website.
+* deploy it to a publicly visible website at pythonanywhere.com

 **Website Link: http://qianmx.pythonanywhere.com/**